 Messaging has changed the way we communicate in our day-to-day lives.
 It also plays a critical role in the way organizations are building their customer service strategies to meet demand and, more importantly, be available when and where they are expected to.

-Messaging channels have now evolved and introduced apps and features for businesses.
+Messaging strategy and channels have now evolved and introduced apps and features for businesses.
 WhatsApp launched WhatsApp Business Solution as an API integration for customer care.
 Facebook Messenger has a customer care channel and its Messenger Customer Chat plugin.
 Then there is Apple Business Chat, built-in to the ecosystem for iOS devices within the Messages app.
 Plus In-app messaging, which encompasses many of these features with the application of a brand.

 There are a lot more features to these channels covered in our infographic and this article.